jackyef/react-isomorphic-data/docusaurus/docs/examples.md

 import express from 'express';
 import React from 'react';
 import { renderToString } from 'react-dom/server';
-import { DataProvider, createDataClient, getDataFromTree } from 'react-isomorphic-data';
+import { DataProvider, createDataClient } from 'react-isomorphic-data';
+import { getDataFromTree } from 'react-isomorphic-data/ssr';
 import fetch from 'node-fetch';

 import App from './App';